sv-cover/tutoring/CONTRIBUTING.md

 # Suggesting Features
 If you want to suggest a new feature, you can use the issue tracker for that.
 Please [make an issue][new issue] with a clear description of the suggested feature, why it is needed, and how it should work.
+Please also check to see if there are any similar suggestions, so you do not suggest something that has already been suggested.

 If you want to work on a feature that has not been discussed on the issues tracker, please suggest it first.
 Then we know that you are working on this, and